Introduction zoonoses

 Eventually, the patient goes into a coma.
 The respiratory organs get involved during the paralysis and the breathing becomes irregular and apnoea could take place (temporarily unnatural respiratory pauses).
 In general leads to neurological, respiratory, or cardiovascular complications to death.
 Nonetheless, there are three occasions where humans survived the disease by being vaccinated after the bite.

-SalmonellaSalmonellosisThere are a vast amount of species that again could be divided into more than 2000 varieties of serotypes.Gnaw animals, insects, birds, frogs, cattle, monkeys, reptiles and ferrets.
+SalmonellaSalmonellosisThere are a vast amount of Salmonella species that again could be divided into more than 2000 varieties of serotypes.Gnaw animals, insects, birds, frogs, cattle, monkeys, reptiles and ferrets.
 Humans can be contaminated by contact with (faeces of) cats and dogs.
-Salmonella bacteria could be present in the intestinal tract of humans, warm-blooded animals, surface water, and in soil.
-Food products could be contaminated after contact with pests and insects.
-This way meat, , dairy products (especially unpasteurized milk and cheese), shrimp, and frog legs could contain Salmonella.S. enteritidis causes gastroenteritis (stomach and intestinal mucosa infection).
+Salmonella bacteria could be present in the intestinal tract of humans, warm-blooded animals, surface water, and in soil. products could be contaminated after contact with pests and insects.
+This way meat, poultry, products (especially unpasteurized milk and cheese), shrimp, and frog legs could contain Salmonella.S. enteritidis causes gastroenteritis (stomach and intestinal mucosa infection).
 This is mostly an innocent mild disease that disappears naturally in healthy individuals after several days.
 In general, the disease is limited to the stomach and intestine area but when it transfers to the blood it could induce blood poisoning with severe complications.The bacteria come through contaminated surface water or the hands of a Salmonella carrier in food products.
 Salmonella enteritidis is for some years one of the most common salmonella infections in humans caused by eating contaminated meat and eggs.The estimate is that 50.000 infections are caused by salmonella.

 Streptobacillus moniliformisRat bite diseaseThe bacteria S. moniliformis.Gnaw animals, ferrets, cats, and dogs.
 S. moniliformis could be cultivated from the nasopharynx in healthy rats.The symptoms in humans are unspecific but untreated rat bites could become fatal.
 The main symptoms are headache, fever, nausea, skin rash, and paining joints.Through bites from rats and other already mentioned animals.

-Clostridium tetaniTetanusTetanus is caused by tetani, an anaerobic, gram-positive, spore-forming bacillus.All animalsThe period of infection until the beginning of the symptoms could variate from one day until several months, although the incubation time is generally less than two weeks.
+Clostridium tetaniTetanusTetanus is caused by Clostridium tetani, an anaerobic, gram-positive, spore-forming bacillus.All animalsThe period of infection until the beginning of the symptoms could variate from one day until several months, although the incubation time is generally less than two weeks.
 The shorter the incubation time the more severe the disease.
-In most cases, stiffness of the facial muscles is the first symptom and it changes to muscle spasms.
+In most cases, stiffness of the facial muscles is the first symptom and it to muscle spasms.
 Degradation of the pharynx and respiratory muscles leads to respiratory deficiencies.
 In later stages, limbs could become affected with a fully developed clinical picture of generalized muscle spasms (tetany).
 Full recovery takes four to six weeks.
 Untreated cases could have a mortality rate of 70% depending on age, the severity of the disease, and the availability of intensive care.Contamination takes place through injuries (burns, pinpricks) that come into contact with street waste, soil, faeces and dust.

 Trichophytum verrucosum-t. mentagrophytus microsporum canisTuberculosis (TBC)Mycobacterium bovisThe three most common main mycobacteria are M. bovis (cattle, dogs, boars, monkeys), M. avium (birds, boars, sheep, monkeys), M. tuberculosis (humans, monkeys, cattle, dogs, boars, parrots).
 It is also present in badgers but not in the Netherlands.
 All three types are able to cause the disease in humans and monkeys, but M. Tuberculosis is the most common.
 Old-world apes are more prone to develop Tuberculosis than new-world apes.
 Apes could get tuberculosis in areas where they are in contact with humans and the disease can spread rapidly in isolated areas.
 For humans, lung Tuberculosis is the most common with nodular inflammations in the lungs and skin.
 Moreover: loss of appetite, weight loss, tiredness, fever, colds, and strongly declined body conditions.
 On the other side, it could be asymptomatic for years.Inhalation of contaminated particles or contact with contaminated animals through coughing for example.Amount of yearly new cases is between 1 and 99.
 The Netherlands is officially free from Tuberculosis ( farming).
 Humans have mainly M. tuberculosis.